Curriculum Overview

 PSHE

-We recognise that building and maintaining healthy relationships is often a challenge for many of our children, so supporting pupils in this aspect of life is key.
-Our relationships education teaches children about positive relationships, with a focus on friendships, family relationships, and relationships with other children and with adults.
+We recognise that building and maintaining healthy relationships is often a challenge for many of our students, so supporting them in this aspect of life is key.
+Our relationships education teaches students about positive relationships, focusing on friendships, family relationships, and relationships with peers and adults.
+The teaching of spiritual, moral, social, and cultural development is at the centre of our curriculum and is primarily woven through our positive and nurturing ethos.
+While Fundamental British Values are taught during discrete lessons, we model them in daily management, organisation, and interactions.

-Our health education aims to teach children to understand physical and emotional wellbeing so they can make good decisions about their health and explores how our physical and emotional health are linked.
-We teach our children that keeping healthy is not just about doing regular exercise.
+Our health education aims to teach students to understand physical and emotional well-being so they can make informed decisions about their health and understand how physical and emotional health are linked.
+We emphasise that keeping healthy is not just about regular exercise.
+Social skills are taught discretely through circle time and are also embedded in all areas of school life.

-In addition to stand-alone lessons of PSHE, each class has nurture time where classes offer bespoke support based on the specific and often changing needs of their pupils to support their development and to help them gain skills needed to thrive in adult life.
+In addition to stand-alone PSHE lessons, each class has nurture time, offering bespoke support based on the specific and often changing needs of their students to aid their development and help them gain the skills needed to thrive in adult life.
+At KS4, students complete the ASDAN PSD qualification to support their PSHE experience and prepare them for adult life.

 Vocational Learning

-To support the Monks Orchard Road Yr9 pupils transition to Beckmead College in Yr10, they access vocational lessons for half a day on a weekly basis.
-At the college pupils participate in a carousel of subjects taught by vocational instructors.
-The areas taught include carpentry, bricklaying, painting and decorating and multi-skills.The learning focuses on practical skills which will support them throughout life.
-It is a hands-on course that is built to deliver the skills students need to be able to make a start in any one of the trades by providing essential experiences and opening up pathways to further vocational qualifications.
+At Beckmead Park Academy, we offer a range of vocational learning experiences across our different sites.
+To support Year 9 students' transition to Beckmead College in Year 10, they access vocational lessons for half a day on a weekly basis during the summer term.
+At the college, students participate in a carousel of subjects taught by vocational instructors.
+These areas include carpentry, bricklaying, painting and decorating, and multi-skills.
+The learning focuses on practical skills that will support them throughout life, providing essential experiences and opening pathways to further vocational qualifications.